appbaseio/Docs/src/scalr/javascript/nodejs-intro.md

 }
 ```

-Now everytime there is a document update, our 'data' event handler will emit the document with the final value.
+Everytime there is a document update, our 'data' event handler will emit the document with the final value.

 ### 3.a: Modify the Document